orionlw/orionlw.me/README.md

 # Eleventy Personal Website

-This is a personal website built using Eleventy (11ty), a simple and flexible static site generator.
-The project is structured to allow for easy customization and deployment.
+This is my personal website built using Eleventy (11ty), a simple and flexible static site generator.

 ## Project Structure